nikpau/sr-gen/README.md

 # generated files will be saved.
 # Absolute paths are recommended.
 SAVEPATH: "/path/to/save/"

+# Name of the exporter class to use.
+# Exporters are defined in ./src/rivergen/exporters.py
+# and determine the file format of the generated
+# river.
+EXPORTER: "csv"

 # Print information about the generation
 # process to stdout